DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding independent Claims 1, 8 and 15, KIM discloses a reading method of a nonvolatile memory device, comprising:
+Regarding independent Claims 1, 8 and 15, JOO discloses a memory system comprising a nonvolatile memory device, and methods, comprising:

 Double Patenting